Skip to main content

 A clipping of the Compton Bulletin newspaper article that highlighted the Paul Robeson Players trip to FESTAC '77 in Lagos, Nigeria.
 Pictured above: Robert Browning, Debra Crosby, Catherine Cummings, Ernest Johnson, Paula Mack, Naomi Pryor-Stenson, Pamela Roberts and Augustus C. Stone. | Augustus C. Stone

 They brought an original play to an outdoor FESTAC stage: "Dahomey Dance," written by Mattie Kennedy and directed by Browning.
 The players who performed included Browning, Debra Crosby, Catherine Cummings, Ernest Johnson, Paula Mack, Pryor-Stenson, Pamela Roberts and Augustus C. Stone.
-The festival offered an opportunity for the Players to travel out of the country for the first time, which provided perspective that affirmed their — and Compton's — contributions to Black arts and culture in the African diaspora, according to the Players.
+The festival offered an opportunity for the Players to travel out of the country for the first time, which provided perspective that affirmed their — and Compton's — contributions to Black arts, according to the Players.

 Upon their return, the group performed "Dahomey Dance" at UCLA, this time with a friend of Kennedy's, director and actor Bill Duke, at the helm.